liao961120/concordancer/README.md

 Start serving at http://localhost:1420
 ```

-This will open a query interface where you can interact with the corpus
+This will open a query interface where you can interact with the corpus.

+Currently, due to the conflicts between some CQL metacharacters and URI special characters, some query may break.
+Avoid this by NOT using characters such as **`{`, `}`**

 ## Supported CQL features